harshit2608/cll/README.md

-# CPL
+# CLL

-**CPL** is a cross-language library that allows user to write core logic in Rust and create bindings for multiple programming languages, including Go, Java, and Node.js.
+**CLL** is a cross-language library that allows user to write core logic in Rust and create bindings for multiple programming languages, including Go, Java, and _Node.js (WIP)_.
 This enables seamless integration of the powerful Rust language into various environments.

 ## Features